TheMiningKing/tmk-website-jan-2018/source/_posts/Tor-Proofing-the-World-s-First-Crypto-Shopping-Cart.md

 How do we preserve both anonymity and build trust?

 It's a ways off yet, but I plan to incorporate Ethereum smart contracts into the order process.
-My early goal is to withold payment until Canada Post reports that a package has been delivered.
+My early goal is to withhold payment until Canada Post reports that a package has been delivered.

 If you want to take a stab at it, contributions are welcome!